test-kitchen/kitchen-docker/README.md

 Apply a security profile to the Docker container.
-Allowing finer granularity of access control than privileged mode, through leveraging SELinux/AppArmor profiles to grant access to specific resources
+Allowing finer granularity of access control than privileged mode, through leveraging SELinux/AppArmor profiles to grant access to specific resources.

-Optional parameter.

-Example:
+Examples:

 ```
 security_opt: